Our confidential helpline is for anyone in the UK affected by epilepsy.

 Your comments on the helpline

-Our helpline is one of our most important support services used by 5,748 callers last year.
-We are currently collecting feedback to help ensure it meets the needs of people affected by epilepsy.
+Our helpline is one of our most important support services.
+We are continuing to collect feedback to help ensure it meets the needs of people affected by epilepsy.

 You can speak to our Epilepsy helpline, through an interpreter, in over 170 different languages with Language Line Services (opens new window).